json-iterator/json-iterator.github.io/java-extension.md

 # Your own annotation support

 It is very common to support `@JsonProperty` to rename field.
-By registering your own extension, you can implement them very easily.
+Jsoniter also comes with built-in support for annotation.
+But by registering your own extension, you can implement them very easily.

 ```java
 @Target({ElementType.ANNOTATION_TYPE, ElementType.FIELD, ElementType.METHOD, ElementType.PARAMETER})